B-Salinas/B-Salinas/README.md

 - Graduated with a B.S. in Mathematics and a Minor in Philosophy from <a href="https://www.stedwards.edu"> St. Edward's University </a> .
 - Attended <a href="https://www.appacademy.io">App Academy</a>, 1400+ hour full-stack software engineering bootcamp.

-I'm interested in Ethereum, Solidity, and Ruby.
+I'm currently learning Ethereum, Solidity, and Ruby.
 I like math, 3D-art, and minimalism.
-I have experiencing using the following languages and tools:
-- Frontend: JavaScript, TypeScript, HTML5/CSS3, React, Redux, Chakra-UI
-- Backend: Python, Java, Flask, SQL, PostgreSQL, Sequelize
-- Automation/Testing: Ghost Inspector, Playwright, Postman
-- Design: Figma, Notion, Adobe Creative Cloud, Gatsby Markdown, LaTeX
+And some of my favorite skills include JavaScript, Python, SQL/PostgreSQL, React with Chakra-UI, Postman, Figma, Notion, and Markdown.

 <p>
 And in my free time, I can be found outside walking or reading ––– I'm currently reading "The 7 Habits of Highly Effective People" by Stephen R. Covey.
 I'm a proud member of the Hispanic & Queer community 🇲🇽 🇺🇸 🏳️‍🌈